Project Visibility Systems

 Clear, consistent status definitions prevent the ambiguity that plagues verbal updates.
 These statuses update automatically based on project data.
 They are not opinions.

-When a task is overdue by two days, the project turns amber whether the project manager has noticed or not.
-When a critical blocker sits unresolved for 48 hours, the project turns red.
-This removes the human tendency to soften bad news.
+For example, if the threshold is two days overdue, the project turns amber whether the project manager has noticed or not.
+If a critical blocker sits unresolved past its escalation window, the project turns red.
+The exact thresholds vary by organisation, but the principle is the same: the system removes the human tendency to soften bad news.

 Project Health Indicators